Best Free Job Post Sites

 Fiverr is an online marketplace for freelance jobs, and it also effectively works as a free job listing site.
 It is a good place to outsource various jobs, such as copywriting, voice-over, graphic designs, and more.

-Employers can find the best freelancers by looking over their profile, feedback, and ratings.
+Employers can find the best freelancers by looking over their profiles, feedback, and ratings.
 Meanwhile, freelancers can post their gigs or services for at least $5 each.

 AngelList is also one of the best free job posting websites, especially among startups and the tech industry, most particularly in Silicon Valley.
 So if you’re looking to apply for jobs in tech companies like Facebook, Yelp, and Crunchbase, then AngelList is the way to go.
 Companies can create a profile about their start-ups, post jobs, and then find the best candidates.
 Meanwhile, job seekers can post their profiles and highlight their relevant skills and achievements.
 You may also narrow down your search according to the size of the company, funding round, and salary range.